Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-quiesce-pu.markdown

 *Description:*

-Relocate a Processing Unit Instance to another container.
-If container ID is not specified, will relocate to any available container.
+This command moves a Processing Unit instance to another container.
+If container ID is not specified, the Processing Unit instance will be moved to any available container.

 *Input Example:*